ietf-gitwg/using-github/draft-ietf-git-using-github.md

 incoming email is rejected, except for some whitelisted senders.
 The intent is to keep all discussion on the regular WG mailing list, or on GitHub tickets.
-(While GitHub will correctly reflect email replies to issue notifications, they seem to loose sender information, which is useless.)
+(While GitHub will correctly reflect email replies to issue notifications, they seem to lose sender information, which is useless.)

 Getting GitHub notifications to go to this list was mildly painful, and involved creating a dummy ["IETF QUIC WG" GitHub user